LiDAR + Camera Data Fusion on KITTI

 • 1 × OXTS RT3003 inertial and GPS navigation system, 6 axis, 100 Hz, L1/L2 RTK, resolution: 0.02m / 0.1◦

-Sensors on the KITTI data collection platform: cameras, LiDAR, optical lenses, and GPS navigation system
+Sensors mounted on the KITTI data-collection platform: cameras, LiDAR, optical lenses, and GPS navigation system

-The installation positions of the sensors are shown in the figure below:
+The mounting positions of the sensors are shown below:

-Installation positions of the sensors on the KITTI data collection vehicle
+Diagram of the mounting positions of the various sensors on the KITTI data-collection vehicle

-For the raw_data dataset we use, the data package (taking 2011_09_26_drive_0001, synced, +rectified data as an example) mainly includes the following parts after extraction:
+For the raw_data dataset we use, each data package (taking 2011_09_26_drive_0001, synced + rectified data as an example), after extraction, mainly contains the following parts:

 • Calibration files: calib_cam_to_cam.txt, calib_imu_to_velo.txt, calib_velo_to_cam.txt

-• Camera files: Four folders from image_00 to image_03, corresponding to 4 cameras, with camera 02 being commonly used
+• Camera files: four folders image_00 through image_03, corresponding to the 4 cameras; the commonly used camera is 02

-• Point cloud files: Files of points scanned by the radar, located in the velodyne_points folder, including multiple bin files and timestamp files
+• Point cloud files: the point files scanned by the LiDAR, in the velodyne_points folder, which includes multiple bin files and a timestamp file

 Code Implementation

-The KITTI dataset provides an official toolkit to facilitate operations on the dataset.
-For the raw_data, it offers more than a dozen functions to make operations easier.
-A demo of data fusion is provided as follows:
+The KITTI dataset provides an official toolkit to make it convenient to work with the dataset.
+For the raw_data, it provides a dozen or so functions to ease our operations, and it offers a data fusion demo as follows:

 function run_demoVelodyne (base_dir,calib_dir)